Mt Miyanoura and the Yakushima traverse: a 3-day hike to Kyushu's tallest mountain

 2024-05-1720km14h (the expected time for an average hiker without breaks)

-This is a thru-hike course of Yakushima that starts at Yodagawa (淀川) trailhead and ends at the Shiratani Usui Gorge trailhead (白谷雲水峡登山口).
+This is the traverse course of Yakushima that starts at Yodagawa (淀川) trailhead and ends at the Shiratani Usui Gorge trailhead (白谷雲水峡登山口).

 We slightly deviated from the official course by adding a 90 minute detour to Mt Nagata-dake.